AshridgeTechnologies/elemento/stories/Controls and functions Part 1.md

 For each control
 ----------------
 - Entry in Control reference
-- Add to playwright Controls.test
 - Model implementation
+- Add to loadJSON
+- Add to AppStructureTree
+- Add to PropertyEditor
+- Add to insert menu
+- Add to createElement
 - Generator
 - Runtime implementation
-- Add to insert menu
 - Add to runApp.ts
-- Add to AppStructureTree
-- Add to PropertyEditor
+- Add to playwright Controls.test

 Attributes
 ----------